 Nowadays it is almost mandatory for a kitchen to use a garbage disposal unit.
 They are huge time-savers and they literally can make your life easier.
-But, you should know what can you put in a garbage disposal unit.
+But, you should know what you can put in a garbage disposal unit.

 What can you put in a garbage disposal unit?